muratk5n/thirdwave/en/README.md

 ---

-They were talking about that 2012 Meet the Press appearance, Im kidding.
+They were talking about that 2012 Meet the Press appearance, Im just kidding..
 We kid here.

 ---